 I am a rigorous yet flexible editor, with one hand on the AP Stylebook and the other holding firm to the Chicago Manual of Style.
-Currently I serve as managing editor for Opera Quarterly, a critical journal of opera and performance studies published by Oxford University Press, and associate managing editor of Plate, a food magazine for professional chefs.
+Currently I work as managing editor for Opera Quarterly, a critical journal of opera and performance studies published by Oxford University Press, and associate editor of Plate, a food magazine for professional chefs.

-From 2010-2012 I worked as a copy editor at the Chicago Tribune, and from 1998-2007 I was an editor at the Chicago Reader, the city’s award-winning free weekly.
+From 2010-2012 I was a copy editor at the Chicago Tribune, and from 1998-2007 I was an editor at the Chicago Reader, the city’s award-winning free weekly.
 In addition to substantive editing on a weekly deadline, I also acted as special projects editor for a range of theme-driven issues and projects.
 I initiated the Reader’s first-ever books issue in 2002 and edited ten all told.
 Most predate the Reader’s online archives, but here’s a more recent sample:

 Stranger Than Fiction: Fall Books Special, November 1, 2007